Respect grows when we recognize

 emotional safety,

-and the conditions that support how students relate, behave, and learn.
+and the conditions that shape how students relate, behave, and learn.

 in the moment-to-moment life of the classroom.